Moebits/pixiv.ts/readme.md

     /*Logging in is an asynchronous function.
 Don't try to use the constructor, all the properties will be undefined!*/ const pixiv = await Pixiv.login(process.env.PIXIV_USERNAME, process.env.PIXIV_PASSWORD)

-    /*You can get an illust by url or id with the getIllust() function on the main class.*/ const illust = await pixiv.getIllust("https://www.pixiv.net/en/artworks/76833012")
+    /*You can get an illust very easily with it's url or id.*/ const illust = await pixiv.illust.get("https://www.pixiv.net/en/artworks/76833012")

     /*Alternatively, we can search pixiv for multiple.*/ const illusts = await pixiv.search.illusts({word: "gabriel dropout"})